QuantEcon/lecture-python-intro/_sources/ar1_processes.md

 * dividends
 * productivity, etc.

-AR(1) processes can take negative values but are easily converted into positive processes when necessary by a transformation such as exponentiation.

 We are going to study AR(1) processes partly because they are useful and partly because they help us understand important concepts.

 Let's start with some imports: